Eroyun/what2cook/README.md

 docker compose up
 ```

-If you made changes in the code:
+If you made changes in the code that requires rebuild:

 ```bash
 docker compose up --build